 Traveling to a new country always comes with possible risks—such as losing your valuables, getting mugged, or contracting communicable diseases that may be prevalent in the country.

-Though Mozambique is a tourist destination and is considered to be a safe country, there are a few risks that international travellers may be exposed to.
+Though Mozambique is a tourist destination and is considered to be a safe country, there are a few risks that international travelers may be exposed to.

-Unethical tour guides and agencies are a big problem in Mozambique.
-They dupe international travellers by taking money for services they do not intend to provide.
+Unethical tour guides and agencies might try to dupe international travelers by taking money for services they do not intend to provide.
+Do not blindly trust people you have just met and be cautious before you dish out money.

 Mozambique Travel Medical Insurance for International Travelers - FAQs